jvandenaardweg/coinbase-notifier/README.md

 You can.
 But you'll probably receive other notifications as well.
 This script filters out the things you don't want to receive as a notification ánd shows relevant information in your phone's lockscreen.
 So you can act quickly.

 ###### Icon made by Smashicons from [Flaticon.com](https://www.flaticon.com)

+###### I'm not affiliated with Coinbase in any way.
+I just created this service because I thought others find this helpful.